 A Payable represents a vendor invoice for goods or services consumed by the business and usually requires payment in a specified timeframe (payment terms).
 It is used to record the business’ liabilities (debts) to its vendors, and the expense that those items incur.
 A negative Payable is used as a vendor credit memo to represent a vendor discount, or refund.

 - A user can create a Payable in Accounting Seed directly from a Purchase Order, or an Expense Report.

-- Recurring Payables can be setup to record recurring expenses to a particular vendor on a monthly, quarterly, semi-annually, or annual basis.
+- Recurring Payables can be set up to record recurring expenses to a particular vendor on a weekly, bi-weekly, monthly, quarterly, semi-annually, or annual basis.

 - A single Cash Disbursement can be generated quickly from a single Posted Payable or in batch from the Payable List View functionality.

 - A Cash Disbursement can be voided.